taddeseanb/kenya-hub/docs/developer/tutorial-data-management/5-git-cicd.md

 ## CI/CD

-[Continuous Integration](https://en.wikipedia.org/wiki/Continuous_integration) & [Deployment](https://en.wikipedia.org/wiki/Continuous_deployment) describes a proces in which changes in software or configuration are automatically tested and deployed to a relevant environment.
-These processes are commonly facilited by GIT environments.
+[Continuous Integration](https://en.wikipedia.org/wiki/Continuous_integration) & [Deployment](https://en.wikipedia.org/wiki/Continuous_deployment) describes a process in which changes in software or configuration are automatically tested and deployed to a relevant environment.
+These processes are commonly facilitated by GIT environments.
 With every commit to the Git repository an action is triggered which runs some tasks.

 ---

-## Github Pages Exersize
+## Github Pages exercise

-This exersize introduces the CI-CD topic by setting up a basic markdown website in [Github Pages](https://pages.github.com/), maintained through Git.
+This exercise introduces the CI-CD topic by setting up a basic markdown website in [Github Pages](https://pages.github.com/), maintained through Git.
 [Markdown](https://en.wikipedia.org/wiki/Markdown) is a popular format to store text with annotations on Git.The site will be based on [Quarto](https://quarto.org).
 Quarto is one of many platforms to generate a website from a markdown repository.

 - Create a [new repository](https://docs.github.com/en/get-started/quickstart/create-a-repo) in your github account, for example 'My first CMS'.
 Tick the ''
 - Before we add any content [create a branch](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-and-deleting-branches-within-your-repository) 'gh-pages' on the repository, this branch will later contain the generated html sources of the website.